 Not all lawyers are created equal.
 In difficult times, it is important to select a lawyer who can relate to your situation in a very professional and sensible way.

-Attorney Dodds has the experience you need to address all your questions regarding wills and probate, trusts, drafting and execution of all legal documents, and estate administration.
+Our firm the experience you need to address all your questions regarding wills and probate, trusts, drafting and execution of all legal documents, and estate administration.
 She is a knowledgeable and compassionate lawyer.

 “Weisenburger Law not only knows what they’re doing with each case but cares and pays attention to each client.
 They are experts in the fields of DUI defense, Criminal defense and family law.
 Clients are readily taken care of whether they call, email or walk into the office.
 At Weisenburger law office, clients aren’t left in the dark not knowing what is going on with their case like other firms.
 If you want a great team willing to work above and beyond, this is the right choice”